Return to the main TTYtter page

 then tweeting out a smarter or at least less aggravating response.

-Third example redux: Making the parrot use direct messages instead
+Fourth example redux: Making the parrot use direct messages instead

 Or, you can make it much, much less aggravating by having it only